Plant your citrus trees in May

 The cool autumn mornings have arrived, but the soil temperature in our gardens continues to hold its warmth throughout the day.
 This is the ideal time to get outdoors and plant a few citrus trees.
 Citrus trees are among the most rewarding trees to grow.
 They have thick glossy leaves, perfumed white flowers each spring and are laden with fruit in winter.
 ASQ Garden & Landscape has plenty of citrus varieties available for those looking to add something more than just the humble lemon tree to their space.

-Feeding citrus early can cause them to push out new growth, which will get burnt off by the frost.
+Feeding lemon and other citrus varieties early can cause them to push out new growth, which will get burnt off by the frost.
 It is best to wait till later in the year to feed your citrus.

-If you are in a heavy frosty area such as parts of Castlemaine, citrus can be grown in pots quite happily, protecting them from the cold and keeping them happy over winter.
-For renters and those in smaller spaces, plant dwarf varieties in a half wine barrel.
+If you are in a heavy frosty area such as parts of Castlemaine, lemon trees can be grown in pots quite happily, protecting them from the cold and keeping them happy over winter.
+For renters and those in smaller spaces, plant a dwarf variety in a half wine barrel.
 Half wine barrels are very durable, made of thick oak wood planks with metal rings around them for stability.
 Half and full wine barrels are available at all ASQ Garden & Landscape locations.

 You'll see a massive range of citrus at ASQ Garden & Landscape with plenty to choose from, including some of our favourites such as Lisbourne Lemon, Lemonade Lemons, Cara Cara Oranges, Finger Lime' Rainforest Pearl' and Tahitian Lime.